Tap vs. Filtered Water: Everything You Need to Know

 Whole house carbon block filter ($300-$400, plus installation)

 You can also get a larger block of activated charcoal and use it to filter your entire house, including your showers and faucets.
 If you’re handy, you can even install it yourself.
 You just reroute the water line coming in your house through the filter and reconnect it to your house on the other side.
-Whole house carbon block filters are still relatively inexpensive and each block lasts several months. is NSF certified for lead, chlorine, pesticides, and more.
+Whole house carbon block filters are still relatively inexpensive and each block lasts several months.
+This option is NSF certified for lead, chlorine, pesticides, and more.

 Reverse osmosis filter ($400-$1500)